BeamNG/BeamNGpy/README.md

   change the userpath directly in the "startup.ini" file located in the directory of your BeamNG.tech installation.

+## Contributions

+We always welcome user contributions, be sure to check out our [contribution guidelines][9] first, before starting your work.

 [1]: https://beamngpy.readthedocs.io/en/latest/
 [2]: https://register.beamng.tech/
 [3]: mailto:licensing@beamng.gmbh